pivotal/docs-tap/install-tce.md

 # Installing on a Tanzu Community Edition v0.9.1 Cluster

 This topic lists prerequisites and instructions for installing Tanzu Application Platform on a Tanzu Community Edition v0.9.1 cluster.

-> **Warning**: VMware discourages installing Tanzu Application Platform on a Tanzu Kubernetes Grid v1.4 cluster in production environments.
+> **Warning**: VMware discourages installing Tanzu Application Platform on a Tanzu Community Edition v0.9.1 cluster in production environments.
-This procedure includes a workaround for installing kapp-controller v0.27.0 on Tanzu Kubernetes Grid v1.4, which is not a supported workflow.
+This procedure includes a workaround for installing kapp-controller v0.27.0 on Tanzu Community Edition v0.9.1, which is not a supported workflow.
 VMware recommends that you follow this procedure for beta purposes only.
 <!-- What is meant by a "supported workflow"?
 And which isn't the supported workflow,
-the workaround or putting kapp-controller v0.27.0 on Tanzu Kubernetes Grid v1.4? -->
+the workaround or putting kapp-controller v0.27.0 on Tanzu Community Edition v0.9.1? -->

 ## Install Tanzu Community Edition v0.9.1

-To install on Tanzu Community Edition v0.9.1 , you must:
+To install on Tanzu Community Edition v0.9.1, you must:

 + [Install kapp-controller](#kapp-controller)
 + [Install Tanzu CLI Plugins](#tanzucli)